Congress MP Rajeev Satav dies after recovering from COVID-19 | Politics

 NCP president Sharad Pawar said Satav's death was shocking.
 Pawar described him as a studious and aggressive leader.

+Gujarat Congress unit president Amit Chavda and former chief minister and ex-Congress leader Shankersinh Vaghela also paid tribute to Satav.

-Actor Riteish Deshmukh tweeted, ''Am shocked beyond words and deeply saddened to learn that Rajeev Satav is no more.
-He was a young and dynamic leader with a great political future ahead of him.''
-Cytomegalovirus is a common virus, spread through body fluids including blood, urine, saliva, breast milk, tears, semen and vaginal fluids, according to the Mayo Clinic website.
+Cytomegalovirus is a common virus spread through body fluids like blood, urine, saliva, breast milk, tears, semen and vaginal fluids, according to the Mayo Clinic website.

 Casual contact doesn't transmit Cytomegalovirus, it adds.